chinanf-boy/awesome-stars/README.md

 - [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [mockoon](https://github.com/255kb/mockoon) - Mock REST APIs in seconds.
 - [atmo](https://github.com/Raathigesh/atmo) - :heavy_check_mark: Mock data for your prototypes and demos.
 Remote deployments to Zeit now.
 - [NativeScript](https://github.com/NativeScript/NativeScript) - NativeScript is an open source framework for building truly native mobile apps with JavaScript.
-Use web skills, like Angular, FlexBox and CSS, and get native UI and performance on iOS and Android.
+Use web skills, like Angular and Vue.js, FlexBox and CSS, and get native UI and performance on iOS and Android.
 - [tinymce](https://github.com/tinymce/tinymce) - The world's most popular JavaScript library for rich text editing.
 Available for React, Vue and Angular
 - [css-blocks](https://github.com/linkedin/css-blocks) - High performance, maintainable stylesheets.
 - [pnpm](https://github.com/pnpm/pnpm) - 📦🚀 Fast, disk space efficient package manager